featureguards/docs/docs/data/index.html.md

 ## Allow/Disallow List

 FeatureGuards allows specifying additional constraints as part of evaluating whether a feature is on or off.
-Even if a feature toggle evaluates to off based on the percentage or if it was actually turned off, it can still be on for a subset of the population based on the allow list rules defined on the feature and the attributes passed in.
+Even if a feature flag evaluates to off based on the percentage or if it was actually turned off, it can still be on for a subset of the population based on the allow list rules defined on the feature and the attributes passed in.
 This is useful in scenarios where the feature is off by default, but is only turned on for certain users based on their _userId_.